 There isn’t a procedure we perform at Clear Lake Dental Care more misunderstood than the root canal.
 Patients associate pain with the procedure, which isn’t the case.
 The truth is — root canals can save a tooth that would otherwise need extraction, and the procedure doesn’t involve any more pain than filling a cavity.
-At Clear Lake Dental Care, we perform our own root canals, saving you the inconvenience of having to go to a separate endodontist.
+At Clear Lake Dental Care, we perform our own root canals, saving you the inconvenience of having to go to an endodontist.

 What is a root canal?